 On a related note, Switzerland has not yet solved the question of its long-term relationship with the European Union.
-Provisional solutions have entailed bilateral agreements between the European Union and Switzerland, which have had major implications for the further liberalization of the service and agriculture sectors.
+In the 2013 - 2014 period, the quest for politically and economically sustainable solutions became more pressing.
+Previous solutions have entailed bilateral agreements between the European Union and Switzerland, which have had major implications for the further liberalization of the service and agriculture sectors.
 In addition, immigration policy has changed substantially.
-Switzerland has abstained from any further recruitment of foreign labor from non-EU countries (for which there is little demand anyway), and has liberalized the immigration regime with EU countries.
+Switzerland has abstained from any further recruitment of foreign labor from non-EU countries (for which there is little demand anyway), and has instead liberalized the immigration regime with EU countries.
 Essentially, this has meant free movement of labor between Switzerland and the European Union, intensifying the new problems and cleavages associated with the recruitment of highly skilled employees from abroad.
 However, this bilateral strategy today faces major problems.
-The European Union has requested institutional solutions to replace the bilateral relationship, arguing that the implementation and update of bilateral agreements has become too costly in terms of time and internal conflict.
-Specifically, the EU has requested the creation of independent institutions for settlement of disputes on the basis of the bilateral agreements, and as well as mechanisms for updating bilateral agreements without having to resort to new full-scale negotiations.
-As of the spring of 2013, neither the European Union nor the Swiss government had shown themselves willing to make substantial compromises on these issues.
-This calls the future relationship between Switzerland and the EU into question.
+The European Union has requested new institutional solutions to complement and reinvigorate the bilateral relationship.
+It argues that the implementation and update of bilateral agreements has become too costly in terms of time and internal conflict.
+Specifically, the EU has insisted on the creation of independent institutions for the settlement of disputes on the basis of the bilateral agreements, as well as mechanisms for updating bilateral agreements without having to resort to new full-scale negotiations.
+As of the fall of 2014, no new institutional solutions had yet been found.
+This calls the future relationship between Switzerland and the European Union into question.
 Given the country's close integration with the EU market - 60% of Swiss exports go to the European Union, and 80% of its imports come from the EU - Switzerland is highly dependent on a functional working relationship with this much larger economic partner.
 By contrast, the EU is much less dependent on Switzerland.